 Passionate about new music, Candy has premiered over 75 works by living composers.
 She performed regularly with Oberlin's Contemporary Music Ensemble through which she collaborated with four-time Grammy winner, eighth blackbird, and toured to the University of Richmond to perform at Third Practice Electroacoustic Music Festival.

-As an arts manager, Candy has interned with the Auburn Symphony Orchestra, Maple Valley Youth Symphony, and Academy of Music Northwest.
+Putting her arts administrative training to use, Candy interned with the Auburn Symphony Orchestra, Maple Valley Youth Symphony, and Academy of Music Northwest.
 She currently serves as the woodwind quintet’s tour manager, booking over 50 concerts a year throughout the west coast.

 Amanda Dame graduated in 2016, with a double degree in flute and biology.
 She recently completed a Master of Music at the Peabody Conservatory, under the guidance of Marina Piccinini, and released her first CD in 2021.
-Amongst her numerous awards are first-place in the National Society of Arts and Letters Woodwind Competition in Washington, DC.
-Other prizes include first-place awards in the Best Mozart Performance category of the global Great Composer Competition Series, the Central Ohio Flute Association Young Artist Competition, Rochester Flute Association Emerging Artist Competition, Donald E. Webster Scholarship Competition, and the Stefan Scholarship Competition.
+Amongst her numerous awards are first-place in the National Society of Arts and Letters Woodwind Competition in Washington, DC, first-place awards in the Best Mozart Performance category of the global Great Composer Competition Series, the Central Ohio Flute Association Young Artist Competition, Rochester Flute Association Emerging Artist Competition, Donald E. Webster Scholarship Competition, and the Stefan Scholarship Competition.
 She is also a substitute flutist with the Canton and Firelands Symphonies.
 During her studies at Oberlin, Dame performed with the Oberlin Orchestra at Chicago Symphony Center as a part of their 150th-Anniversary tour.
 She also appeared frequently as an ensemble-member for faculty concerto recordings.
 She has appeared in the Schikele Bassoon Concerto and the Augusta Reed Thomas Bassoon Concerto released on the Oberlin and Naxos labels on the album Full Moon in the City.
 She has also appeared in recordings of the Carter Flute Concerto and the Trigos Guitar Concerto No. 1.